 This is a great way of helping you remember information.
-Buy yourself a nice bright highlighter and when you’re studying a certain topic, highlight the words or phrases you think are important, this will make the words jump out at you when you revise them next and you’ll remember them easier because of this.
+Buy yourself a nice bright highlighter and when you’re studying a certain topic, highlight the words or phrases you think are important.
+This will make the words jump out at you when you revise them next and you’ll remember them more easily.
 For example, if you’re studying Science, you would highlight a sentence such as “The normal temperature of an adult human body is 37⁰C”, so that this sentence and this piece of information will stick in your mind, because it’s an important thing to remember.

-Be ready for the questions that you will face Having access to all the past questions by topic from the last ten years lets you pick out obvious trends and be ready for the kinds of questions that will be asked.
-A BASIC account only gives you the last two years questions in each topic.
+Be ready for the questions that you will face.
+Having access to all the past questions by topic from the last ten years lets you pick out obvious trends and be ready for the kinds of questions that will be asked.
+A BASIC account only gives you the last two years' questions on each topic.

 Your teachers make your tests using the questions on Studyclix PLUS+ access gives you all marking schemes to all questions.
 This lets you practice questions and then quickly see where you’re going wrong and how to improve your answering style.
 PREMIUM☆ has even more mock paper questions for you to practise from!

-Flashcards can be really a helpful way of studying because they break down big chunks of information in to small, condensed pieces.
-You should be able to buy some flashcards (coloured ones help your brain remember better so I would get some coloured ones.) in any good newsagents or stationary shop.
+Flashcards can be really a helpful way of studying because they break down big chunks of information into small, condensed pieces.
+You should be able to buy some flashcards (coloured ones help your brain remember better so I would get some coloured ones) in any good newsagents or stationery shop.

 Do your homework